-From monies which otherwise would be rent, MEDCO is authorized to make, on behalf of the Projects, annual deposits to the operating reserve fund on or before November 30 of each year in the amount of \$20,000 for each of BSU, Salisbury University and the University of Maryland, Baltimore Projects, and commencing in November 2009, \$20,000 for the Towson University Project, and commencing in November 2011, \$40,000 for the University of Maryland, College Park Project; provided however, if the deposit of the full amount would cause the operating reserve fund to exceed the maximum amount per the Amended and Restated Memorandum of Understanding, the amount deposited under each ground lease shall be reduced proportionately.
-As of June 30, 2023 and 2022, \$0 of deposits have been made by MEDCO on behalf of the Project to the operating reserve fund.
+From monies which otherwise would be rent, MEDCO is authorized to make annual deposits to the operating reserve fund on or before November 30 of each year in the amount of \$20,000 for each of BSU, Salisbury University and the University of Maryland, Baltimore Projects, and commencing in November 2009, \$20,000 for the Towson University Project, and commencing in November 2011, \$40,000 for the University of Maryland, College Park Project; provided however, if the deposit of the full amount would cause the operating reserve fund to exceed the maximum amount per the Amended and Restated Memorandum of Understanding, the amount deposited under each ground lease shall be reduced proportionately.
+As June 30, 2024 and 2023, \$20,000 of deposits have been made by MEDCO on behalf of the Project to the operating reserve fund.